 Microvast Holdings, Inc. is a Delaware corporation that is a holding company.
 As a holding company with no material operations of our own, our operations are conducted through our subsidiaries, including subsidiaries based in China.
-References to "we," "us," "our" and the "Company" refer to Microvast Holdings, Inc. and its subsidiaries, taken as a whole.
-Although we are in the process of diversifying the geographic concentration of our operations, including by developing manufacturing facilities in Europe and the United States, a substantial portion of our facilities are currently located in the Peoples Republic of China, which we refer to as the "PRC" or "China".
-Please see "Risks Related to Doing Business in the PRC" for a list of risk factors associated with our subsidiaries' operations in China.
+References to "we," "us," "our" and the "Company" refer to Microvast Holdings, Inc. and our subsidiaries, taken as a whole.
 All securities being offered pursuant to this prospectus are securities of the Delaware holding company, and accordingly no investor will acquire a direct interest in any of the equity securities of our subsidiaries.
+To date, no subsidiary has made dividends or distributions to the Company.